 - Landmark cases in football (CAS competence, financial fair play, contractual stability, training compensation, solidarity mechanisms, doping, disciplinary, match-fixing and transfers of minors).

-The graduations ceremony of the UEFA Football Law Programme will take place at UEFA Headquarters during the last session of the programme.
+The graduation ceremony of the UEFA Football Law Programme will take place during the last session of the programme.